- Background Information

 1. Background Information

-Australian Catholic University recognises that effective induction is critical to ensuring that staff are able to contribute to the University's Mission, are aware of their legal obligations as members of staff of the University and are able to undertake their work roles quickly and effectively.
-The University is committed to providing induction to all new members of the University staff, however also recognises that some elements of induction are required when staff change roles.
+Australian Catholic University recognises that effective induction is critical to ensure that staff can contribute to the University's Mission, are aware of their legal obligations as staff members of the University and are enabled to undertake their work roles quickly and effectively.
+The University is committed to providing induction to all new staff, however also recognises that some elements of induction are required when staff change roles.

-The University recognises that successful induction is a responsibility shared between the nominated supervisor and the commencing staff member, supported by colleagues in the relevant organisational unit or other relevant areas of the University.
+The University recognises that successful induction is a responsibility shared between the nominated supervisor and the commencing staff member and supported by colleagues in the relevant organisational unit or other relevant areas of the University.

 2. Policy Statement

 The ACU Induction Program provides a mechanism for introducing new staff members to their role and responsibilities and to the ACU Mission, culture, ethos, community, organisational structure and the legal requirements associated with employment at the University.
 Undertaking and completing the ACU Induction Program, including successful completion of essential online learning modules, within the first six months is a condition of employment for all new staff of ACU to whom this policy applies.